Last updated on January 24th, 2023 at 10:22 pm

 It carries most of its budget roles through the Budget Office of the federation and keeps a tap on the amount allocated to debt financing through another agency, Debt Management Office (DMO).

-The ministry of finance, budget, and national planning also ensure manages the monies generated through importation duties by Nigeria Customs Service (NCS).
+The Ministry of Finance also manages the monies generated through importation duties by Nigeria Customs Service (NCS).

-The decision to transfer NCS to the ministry of finance in 1992 was because of the revenue the para-military organisation generates monthly and yearly.
+The decision to transfer NCS to the Ministry of Finance in 1992 was because of the revenue the para-military organisation generated monthly and yearly.

 Parastatal: